• Skip to primary navigation

 Guayaba is commonly used in jams, jellies, candies, and beverages due to its sweet flavor and high nutritional value.

-Apart from its culinary uses, guayaba also serves as a natural remedy for various health problems.
+Apart from its culinary uses, guayaba also is a natural remedy for various health problems.

 It is believed to boost immunity, improve digestion, lower blood sugar levels, and prevent cancer.